awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ## MSCK REPAIR TABLE<a name="troubleshooting-athena-msck-repair-table"></a>

-For information about MSCK REPAIR TABLE related issues, see the [Considerations and Limitations](msck-repair-table.md#msck-repair-table-considerations) and [Troubleshooting](msck-repair-table.md#msck-repair-table-troubleshooting) sections of the [MSCK REPAIR TABLE](msck-repair-table.md) page\.
+For information about MSCK REPAIR TABLE related issues, see the [Considerations and limitations](msck-repair-table.md#msck-repair-table-considerations) and [Troubleshooting](msck-repair-table.md#msck-repair-table-troubleshooting) sections of the [MSCK REPAIR TABLE](msck-repair-table.md) page\.

-## Output Issues<a name="troubleshooting-athena-output-issues"></a>
+## Output issues<a name="troubleshooting-athena-output-issues"></a>

 ### Unable to verify/create output bucket<a name="troubleshooting-athena-unable-to-verifycreate-output-bucket"></a>

 This error can occur if the specified query result location doesn't exist or if the proper permissions are not present\.
-For more information, see [How do I resolve the "Unable to verify/create output bucket" error in Amazon Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/athena-output-bucket-error/) in the AWS Knowledge Center\.
+For more information, see [How do I resolve the "unable to verify/create output bucket" error in Amazon Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/athena-output-bucket-error/) in the AWS Knowledge Center\.

 ### TIMESTAMP result is empty<a name="troubleshooting-athena-timestamp-result-is-empty"></a>